Normanstone Mini-Oasis

 This site has been in our restoration roster since 2017.
 A portion of this site is the area of the Rock Creek Conservancy, NPS-ROCR, and Casey Tree’s Centennial Challenge Cost Share Project.
 For this project, Rock Creek Conservancy donated funds that were matched by the National Park Service for large-scale invasive plant removal contracting that was completed in 2018.

-Primary issue: Invasive plant removal and understory restoration
+Primary issue: Invasive plants and lack of understory

 Website Assets 1.11.png